exasol/azure-data-factory-functions/doc/user_guide.md

 # User guide

-The guide will go over the deployment of the Exasol Azure helper Functions briefly and then focus on using them in azure data factory itself.
+The guide will go over the deployment of the Exasol Azure helper Functions briefly and then focus on using them in the Azure Data Factory.

 ## Requirements